LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Alas, I too began to doubt the reliable, accurate 659 and those Silvertips which I had loved up until then.
 Like the FBI and other agencies, I bounced around the handgun and cartridge spectrum, desperate to find Excalibur which would hold society’s hob-goblins at bay should the need arise.

 Journey of a Thousand Guns Begins with the First Step

 Soon, a Colt M1911 Combat Elite chambered for the legendary .45 ACP took up residence in my home.
 Just one problem, the darn thing wouldn’t digest hollow points to save its life—or mine.
 Solution?
-Get local gunsmith to massage the ramp and barrel throat.
+Get a local gunsmith to massage the ramp and barrel throat.
 Result?
 Baby still choked on anything other than mil-spec ball ammo.
 Strikes one, two, and three.

-Will our next contestant enter and sign in please.
-America's second War Against Drugs had been in full swing for half a decade and many narcs had moved up from 9mms and .45s to big bore revolvers--to make an impression on suspects ramped up on crack and PCP.
+Will our next contestant enter and sign in, please?
+America's second War Against Drugs had been in full swing for half a decade and many narcs had moved up from 9mms and .45s to big-bore revolvers--to make an impression on suspects ramped up on crack and PCP.
 Ah-hah, I thought, sounds like just the ticket, so my search for a suitable candidate began.